mudler/LocalAI/docs/content/getting_started/_index.en.md

 #### GPU (CUDA 11)

+For accellerated images with Nvidia and CUDA11, use the following images.

+> If you do not know which version of CUDA do you have available, you can check with `nvidia-smi` or `nvcc --version`

 | Model | Docker command |
 | --- | --- |
 | phi-2 | ```docker run -p 8080:8080 --gpus all -ti --rm quay.io/go-skynet/local-ai:{{< version >}}-cublas-cuda11-core phi-2``` |